-Even one piece of paper with secure information could cost your company tens of thousands of dollars.
-Document Destruction of Virginia can help you stay in compliance with federal and state regulations with the use of our services.
+Even one piece of paper with sensitive information could cost your company tens of thousands of dollars.
+Document Destruction of Virginia can help you stay in compliance with federal and state regulations, through the use of our services.

 The most cost effective way to protect your company and secure all of your sensitive information is to have on-going shredding services that will provide you with a Certificate of Destruction after each service.
 This offers your business a record of compliance should you ever be faced with any sort of data breach within your workplace, helping reduce any fines that may occur.

 Why a Shred it All Policy is Important

 These days, more and more businesses are moving towards a shred all policy.
 Implementing a shred it all policy will benefit your business for a number of reasons.
 A shred all policy ensures that your workplace eliminates all documents safely and securely when they are no longer needed.